AleoNet/welcome/documentation/sdk/typescript/00_sdk_overview.md

    on Records can be found in the [Records](#41-private-state-data--records) section below.

 For this reason, all programs will need proving and verifying keys to operate and many functions in Aleo programs will require records as inputs.
-To simplify the process of managing keys and records, the Aleo SDK provides two abstractions for managing these concepts:
+To simplify the process of managing keys and records, the Provable SDK provides two abstractions for managing these concepts:

 1. **KeyProvider:** When programs execute, by default, they will synthesize the proving and verifying keys needed to